hisaj/SystemAnalysisAndDesign/documentation/Use_Cases.md

 ###System Response

  1. The System sends alert report and corresponding logs to remote servers.
- 2. The System sends an alert email to the Beneficiary.
+ 2. The System sends an alert email to the technician.
- 3. The System sends a text Message to the Beneficiary.
+ 3. The System sends a text Message to the technician.

 ###Alternative Route